Birmingham Child Mercury Poisoning Lawyers

 Why Choose Farris, Riley & Pitt, LLP?

-The Birmingham child mercury poisoning lawyers of Farris, Riley & Pitt, LLP have more than 20 years of experience representing clients like you.
+The Farris, Riley & Pitt, LLP personal injury law firm has more than 20 years of experience representing clients like you.
 We understand the pain of knowing your child is suffering.
 You want nothing more than to help them recover and make sure the negligent party faces the consequences of their actions.
 We have a proven track record of success fighting on behalf of injured minors and their parents.
 You can depend on our legal team to provide dependable services, guidance, and support from start to finish of your case.

 Farris, Riley & Pitt, LLP is proud to hold an AV Preeminent® rating from Martindale-Hubbell, the highest possible rating received by the top lawyers in the country.
 We have also been recognized by multiple organizations, such as Super Lawyers and The National Trial Lawyers Top 100.
 We take child injury cases seriously and will work hard to try to reach your desired results.